GoogleCloudPlatform/cloud-hackathons/hacks/bq-dwh/README.md

 ### Introduction

 This first step is all about getting started with the source data.
-Typically data is copied periodically from operational data stores, such as OLTP databases, CRM systems etc. to an analytics data platform.
-Many different methods exist for getting that data, either through pushes (change data capture streams, files being generated and forwarded), or pulls (running a query periodically to get the data), but for now we'll ignore all that and assume that somehow data has been collected from the source systems and put into Google Cloud Storage.
+Typically data is copied periodically from operational data stores, such as OLTP databases, CRM systems etc. to an *analytics data platform*.
+Many different methods exist for getting that data, either through pushes (change data capture streams, files being generated and forwarded etc.), or pulls (for example through running a query periodically to get the data).
+But for now we'll ignore all that and assume that somehow data has been collected from the source systems and put into Google Cloud Storage.

-> Note For the sake of simplicity, we'll implement full loads.
+> **Note** For the sake of simplicity, we'll implement full loads.
 In real world applications with larger datasets you might want to consider incremental loads.

 ### Description

 We have already copied the data from the underlying database to a specific Cloud Storage bucket.
 Go ahead and find that bucket, and have a look at its contents.
-Create a new BigQuery dataset called `raw` in the same region as that storage bucket, and create BigLake tables for the following entities, `person`, `sales_order_header` and `sales_order_detail`.
+Create a new BigQuery dataset called `raw` in the same region as that storage bucket, and create **BigLake** tables for the following entities: `person`, `sales_order_header` and `sales_order_detail`.
 You can ignore the other files for now.

 ### Success Criteria